nus-tic4001-AY2021S1/ip/docs/README.md

 # User Guide
-Project Duke is a educational software project that helps user to keep track of various things and finish the task before the deadline.
+Project Dukes.Duke is a educational software project that helps user to keep track of various things and finish the task before the deadline.

 ## Quick start